Project showcase

 An initial data analysis was performed to identify any gaps, inconsistencies and recommendations for improvement in the data provided by the client.

 This scope of work focused on the review and analysis of the CMMS data content, structure and associated maintenance.
-The study conducted by Add Energy benchmarked the data and maintenance against industry best practice standards, as well as Add Energy experience derived from projects with similar assets, with the intent to identify opportunities for optimization.
+The study conducted by ABL benchmarked the data and maintenance against industry best practice standards, as well as ABL experience derived from projects with similar assets, with the intent to identify opportunities for optimisation.

 The review covered: